PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-10 03:57:38
+Last updated: 2024-04-10 03:58:14
-Random Quote: I let each man cut me once, before I kill him.
-Count the cuts and you will know how many Strong Belwas has slain.  -  Strong Belwas
+Random Quote: Things never work out the way you imagine they will. - Lucien